 Guidelines for clinical pathways development

-OBJECTIVE: The aim of this MetabERN WP will be to establish a common electronic platform for both counseling of individual patients, physicians and/or scientists and group discussions with varying partners.
+The aim of this MetabERN WP will be to establish a common electronic platform for both counselling of individual patients, physicians and/or scientists and group discussions with varying partners.
 Different options for virtual data-sharing and guidelines on questions of intellectual property will be developed as to provide a coherent framework for further projects on second opinion and the ultimate creation of cross-border multidisciplinary teams.

 Aim to establish a common electronic platform in cooperation with other WPs, in particular WP1, WP2, WP4, WP7 and WP9 to overcome limitations of time and distance